 All individuals seeking admission must first complete a free phone evaluation with a counselor to determine which program is the best fit for their needs.
 This evaluation is sometimes called a “state assessment” or “ASAM” and is required for admission to any program in Alabama that is certified by the Department of Mental Health.
 The evaluation takes about 1-2 hours to complete.
 At the end of the evaluation, the counselor will discuss treatment options that are best suited for you.
 Sometimes we recommend treatments that we do not offer (such as residential treatment), and in those cases we are happy to forward the evaluation to other agencies throughout the state that offer those programs, if that is your preference.

-Special Services for Pregnant Women: UAB Beacon Recovery is a proud partner with CAPP (Comprehensive Addiction in Pregnancy Program), which provides substance abuse counseling, case management, peer support, and prenatal care all in one location at the OB Complications Clinic (OBCC) at UAB.
-A Beacon Recovery counselor will be part of your treatment team, in addition to professionals from other agencies, including UAB’s Family Wellness Program, medical and social work professionals at the OBCC, and more.
-This program is designed to help families remain intact and healthy and is uniquely designed to meet the special needs of pregnant and post-partum women.
+Special Services for Pregnant Women: UAB Beacon Recovery is a proud partner with CAPP (Comprehensive Addiction in Pregnancy Program), which provides substance use disorder counseling, case management, peer support, and prenatal care – all in one location at the OB Complications Clinic (OBCC) at UAB.
+A Beacon Recovery counselor will be part of your treatment team, in addition to professionals from other agencies, including UAB’s Family Wellness Program, medical and social work professionals at the OBCC, and others.
+This program is designed to help families remain intact and healthy and is uniquely designed to meet the special needs of pregnant and postpartum women.
 If you are interested in learning more about this program, we can connect you to a peer support specialist who can tell you about everything that is available within this program, all under one roof.

 Our Treatment Team